 This roll cloud drifted over downtown Racine, Wisconsin, in June 2007.
 (Photo: Megan Hanrahan/NASA)

 Roll clouds are often mistaken for tornadoes, especially when they hang low like this one did over downtown Racine, Wisconsin, in June 2007.
 But despite a superficial resemblance, roll clouds and funnel clouds don't have much in common.

 For starters, roll clouds are generally harmless.
 While a tornado's vertical vortex can wreak havoc on the ground — destroying entire cities in extreme cases — roll clouds tumble along slowly and horizontally.
 They also form at the front of thunderstorms instead of the back, where most twisters are born, and they aren't even attached to the storms that spawned them.

-Roll clouds can occur almost anywhere, but they seem most at home in Australia's Gulf of Carpentaria, reportedly the only place on Earth where they can be reliably predicted.
+Roll clouds can occur almost anywhere, but they rarely do.
+They seem to have a fondness for Australia's Gulf of Carpentaria, however, reportedly the only place on Earth where their arrivals can be reliably predicted.

-Morning glory clouds regularly attract glider pilots to the Gulf of Carpentaria — including Mick Petroff, who shot this photo in 2009 near Burketown, Queensland.
+Morning glory clouds regularly attract glider pilots to the gulf — including Mick Petroff, who shot the photo above in 2009 near Burketown, Queensland.

 White Oak, Ohio

 Just because a roll cloud isn't linked to a storm doesn't mean it should be ignored.
 This one drifted over southwestern Ohio in 2006, for example, 5 to 10 miles ahead of a severe storm system that was blowing in from Indiana.
 The spooky scene gave residents an early warning.